markcheret/footnotes/readme.txt

 - Feature: Short code to not display the 'love me' slug on specific pages ( short code = [[no footnotes: love]] )
 - Update: Setting where the reference container appears on public pages can also be set to the widget area
 - Add: link to the wordpress.org support page in the plugin main page
+- Update: Changed plugin URL from GitHub to WordPress

 = 1.1.0 =
 - Update: Global styling for the public plugin name